22 May CB7. My personal history and Comasters Law Firm

 - Working on client matters took one third of my time.
 The next one third was reading and more reading on the law.
 I read the ‘Contract for the sale and purchase of land’ from page 1 to page 12 many times.
 I read as much as I could to get myself up to date on the law.
 I also read the news.
 I wanted to ensure that I knew what I was talking about when communicating with clients, and future clients.
 Luckily, after five years of university, I actually like reading.
 Before university (or more accurately, before preparing for the Higher School Certificate), I liked the outdoors much more than reading – ie going out and socialising (no drinking of alcohol though).
 I don’t drink, unlike so many of my friends.
 Going out a lot and not reading enough at home, made my English not as good as my classmates in the first few years of university.
 I compensated by reading more and studying harder than my peers.
 More than half my university life was spent in the library of Macquarie University!

-- The one third of the time in ‘learning the law’ got me into a Masters of Law program at the University of Sydney.
+- The one third of the time in ‘learning the law’ got me into a Masters of Law part-time program at the University of Sydney.
 I did it for one semester and decided that I don’t need an LLM behind my name (since I already have my own law firm and there would be no more corporate ladder to climb) and what the lecturer taught me were things that I could learn myself, and my time would be better spent not being a ‘professional student’.

 - The last one third of my time was spent on marketing.
 Like it or not, there needs to be marketing in whatever business you do.
 But marketing has to be done appropriately – law firm marketing has to be nuanced – not ‘in your face’ TV advertising type.
 Hence, began Comasters Newsletters.
 I sent by post to the people I met.
-These days I send by email (not post) to 1,700 recipients.
+These days I send by email (not post) to over 1,700 recipients.
 I really only send to the people that I have actually met (not spamming).
 Of course, I would get ‘unsubscribes’ along the way, but I have begun to have a ‘thick skin’ for small ‘let downs’ like this.